stevenc49/stevenc49.github.io/pages/journal.md

 Make a timeline for reaching milestones.
 (IE: by August, start applying to tier B companies)

 Do June Challenge, then work on permutation problems.
+Do not spend more than 30 min figuring out a solution and not more than an hour coding it.

 Another list of questions: https://docs.google.com/document/d/1wUCqhVHydWiDk6FJdFLSMpgigNrGcs4OFZg0Wa7JGEw/preview?pru=AAABcwEKa6A*jTAyJNFMW1ButNqUo_V6zA